 This work is not related to the election.

-NHS Wales is legally required to re‑procure dialysis services because existing contracts are coming to an end in July 2027.
+NHS Wales is legally required to re‑procure dialysis services because existing contracts end in July 2027.

-Planning must start well in advance to ensure safe, high‑quality services continue without disruption.
+Planning must start well in advance so safe, high‑quality services can continue without disruption.

 Rydym yn croesawu galwadau ffôn yn Gymraeg, Saesneg a Iaith Arwyddion Prydain (BSL) via SignVideo.